 The underlying technology of Gore-Tex is a membrane, made by stretching PTFE (Teflon) into a membrane, with pores 20,000 times smaller than a water droplet, but 700 times larger than a water molecule.
 Water droplets cannot get in, but water vapour can get out.
 That makes it waterproof and breathable.

-- In 2-layer construction, the Gore-Tex membrane is only bonded to the outer material.
+In 2-layer construction, the Gore-Tex membrane is only bonded to the outer material.
 The inner liner is not bonded to the membrane, but suspended on the inside.
 An insulating layer can be inserted between the membrane and the liner.
-Durable, comfortable, and good for cold-weather activities when insulated.
+2-layer Gore-Tex is durable, comfortable, and good for cold-weather activities when insulated.

-- In 3-layer construction, the Gore-Tex membrane is bonded to the outer material and the inner material.
+In 3-layer construction, the Gore-Tex membrane is bonded to the outer material and the inner material.
 This reduces movement between layers and protects the membrane.
-More durable and less bulky than 2-layer Gore-Tex, for technical hard-shell garments.
+3-layer Gore-Tex is more durable and less bulky than 2-layer Gore-Tex, for technical hard-shell garments.

-- In Z-liner construction, both sides of the Gore-Tex membrane are bonded to an extra buffer-material.
-This “Z-layer” sits between the outer material and the inner line, but bonded to neither.
-The Z-layer moves freely, so the fabric is less durable, but require less seams.
-Used for fashion, rather than technical, garments.
+In Z-liner construction, both sides of the Gore-Tex membrane are bonded to an extra buffer-material.
+This 'Z-layer' sits between the outer material and the inner line, but bonded to neither.
+The Z-layer moves freely, so the fabric is less durable, but requires fewer seams.
+This type is used for fashion, rather than technical, garments.

 Standard Gore-Tex is available in all layering options, but Gore-Tex Pro is only ever 3-layered.